kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 - **Ongoing LLD Optimization:** Further refinement of the low-level design to ensure simplicity, scalability, and long-term maintainability.

-- **Continued Monitoring:** The commitment to a "monitoring by design" approach will be sustained.
+- **Continued Monitoring:** The commitment to a "monitoring by design" approach will be Continued
+- **Code Coverage:** We'll continue to improve the code coverage